Dundee Our Boys F.C.

 Dundee Our Boys Football Club were a football club from Dundee, Scotland.
-Founded in 1877, the club merged with Dundee East End in 1893 to form Dundee, with the new side elected to the Scottish Football League.

 History

+Founded in 1877, the club officially recorded its name as Our Boys (Dundee).
 Our Boys' first appearance in the Scottish Cup came in the 1878–79 season, losing 3–0 away to Arbroath in the first round.
 Some records state that their first Scottish Cup appearance was against South Western the previous season, but this Our Boys club was actually a Glasgow side of the same name.
-The next two seasons would also see first round exits; 5–1 again, against Arbroath in 1879–80 and 2–1 against Rob Roy in 1880–81.
+The next two seasons would also see first round exits; 5–1 again, against Arbroath in 1879–80 and 2–1 against Rob Roy of Callander in 1880–81.

 In 1881–82 Our Boys reached the fourth round of the cup, defeating Arbroath 2–1 in the first round, Dundee Harp 5–3 in the second round and Strathmore (of Dundee) 4–1 in the third round.
 Our Boys were eventually defeated 9–2 by Kilmarnock away from home in the fourth round.
 The 1882–83 season saw further success when Our Boys defeated Dundee Hibernian 2–1 in the first round, Balgay 5–3 in the second round before being defeated 6–4 by Vale of Teith in the third round.

 In 1883–84 they drew a local rival in the first round, this time winning 3–2 at home to Dundee West End.
 A second round 2–0 home win over Strathmore (of Arbroath) saw them face Strathmore (of Dundee) in the third round.
 A 2–2 away draw was followed by a 5–1 home win to secure their place in the fourth round for the second time.
 However, they lost 11–0 away to Pollokshields Athletic in the fourth round.

 Strathmore (of Arbroath) were again their opponents in the first round of the 1884–85 tournament, with Our Boys winning 4–1 away from home.
 They thrashed Dundee West End 8–1 in the second round and Strathmore (of Dundee) 5–1 in the third, leading to a fourth round tie at home to West Benhar.
 They drew the first game 2–2, but then lost the replay 8–3.
 In 1885, an offshoot of Our Boys left to form Dundee Wanderers.

 The 1885–86 tournament began with an 8–2 away win against Coupar Angus in the first round.
 However, Our Boys lost 4–1 away to Dundee Harp in the second round to end their participation for that year.
 The following season was even more disappointing, a 5–2 defeat at home to Forfar Athletic in the first round.